DerBrunoIR/PostHTML-static/README.md

 Developing, building, serving and distributing static websites should be not harder than writing HTML.
 PostHTML-include provides an HTML `include` tag for importing other HTML moduls.
 Our build script can resolve nested HTML moduls into servable HTML files.
 Nginx is configured to serve the file tree via HTTP.
+We refer to the served file tree as *dist tree*.
-And the preconfigured docker container is used for distributing the static website.
+And the preconfigured docker container is used for distributing the dist tree and Nginx.

 The build script diffirentiates between components and pages via the file extension.
 - A page can be accessed by users.